AI for Frontend Engineers: Workflows, Tools, and Best Practices

 Interaction and Navigation Validation

-- Focus management — is focus trapped inside a modal while it is open, and returned to the trigger when it closes?
+- Focus management: Is focus trapped inside a modal while open, and returned to the trigger on close?

 Accessibility as a Continuous Process

-The individual use cases for AI in frontend work are each valuable.
-The more significant efficiency gain comes from treating them as a connected sequence where AI participates at each stage of the development lifecycle rather than being used for isolated tasks.
+The individual use cases are each valuable.
+The more significant gain comes from treating them as a connected sequence where AI participates at each stage rather than in isolation.

 IDE-Level Assistance